uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `isSelected`: indicates if the given feature is a selected feature
 * `mode`: the current value of the `mode` prop

-### Drawing Feature
+### Tentative Features

 While creating a new feature in any of the `draw` modes, portion of a feature which has not been "committed" yet can hold its own props.
-For a LineString, this would be the last line segment moving under the mouse.
-For a Polygon, this would be the last segment and the fill moving under the mouse.
-For Rectangles and Circles, this would be the whole feature during drawing.
+For example, in `drawLineString` mode, the tentative feature is the last line segment moving under the mouse.
+For polygons and ellipses, this would be the whole feature during drawing.
 Define the properties with the following accessors:

-* `getDrawLineColor`
+* `getTentativeLineColor`
-* `getDrawFillColor`
+* `getTentativeFillColor`
-* `getDrawLineWidth`
+* `getTentativeLineWidth`
-* `getDrawLineDashArray`
+* `getTentativeLineDashArray`

 The following accessors default to the same values as the existing feature accessors above.
 The arguments in order:

-* `feature`: the segment/polygon that represents the "uncommitted" feature
+* `feature`: the segment/polygon that represents the tentative feature
-* `selectedFeature`: the "committed" feature which is being drawn/extended
 * `mode`: the current value of the `mode` prop

 ### Edit Handles